 The objectives of the current study are:

-to explore the world, experiences, and perceptions of security guards working in the distinctive context of schools in Israel
+to explore the world, experiences, and perceptions of security guards working in the distinctive context of schools in Israel.

 to provide a platform for the voices of the disempowered population of school security guards in Israel, shedding light on the conditions of their existence.